Why is ProThinker able to add value to Institutional Investors?

 Our combination stock valuation approach allows us to do stock screening in a much more effective way.
 The usual method of stock screening is to look for stocks with low Price to Earnings or Price to Book, etc. However, different criteria will produce different lists of “cheap” stocks.
 You will have to choose which list to rely on.
 If you want stocks that are cheap on all criteria, you end up with very few stocks or nothing to buy.
 You would also be unnecessarily filtering off stocks that are attractive.
 For example, a cheap technology stock may have low Price to Earnings but its Price to Book will be high.
 Our stock screens, which uses the combination method to value stocks, gives you ONE consistent list of interesting stock ideas to do further research on.

-Our stock valuation methodology can be extended to analyse your actual portfolios.
+Our stock valuation methodology can be extended to analyze your actual portfolios.
 Below is an example of analysis done on the top 24 holdings of a Value Fund to determine risks of overvaluation, earnings growth potential and the likelihood of the portfolio appreciating in value.

 For portfolios that are managed in relation to a benchmark, our analysis compares the portfolio’s profile vs. the benchmark’s profile to help the Portfolio Manager determine if his portfolio is likely to outperform the benchmark.